Emerald Ridge High School: JagWire newsmagazine

 During the 2014–2015 school year, {JagWire} dropped down to six 16-page publications that year instead of the usual eight.
 That same year {JagWire} started its online addition to the print publication, erhsjagwire.com, and set up social media accounts for Twitter (@GetJagWired) and Instagram (@erjagwire).
 The print publication also featured a new design, the first since 2010.

+For the 2018–2019 school year the school district dropped the newspaper class at Emerald Ridge due to low student interest, marking the first year JagWire did not publish an issue.
+However, despite the continued absence of a newspaper class to run it, {JagWire} now exists as an exclusively online publication, with articles by volunteer students and staff.
+This online publication is found on jagwire.org, which replaced the old, now unavailable website.